19hours/sg-statutes/Acts/Remote Gambling Act 2014.md

 (e) an online location that contains material promoting remote gambling in contravention of section 17,

-the authorised officer may, after having regard to the matters referred to in subsection (2), direct the MDA to order the Internet service provider to take reasonable steps to disable access to that online location (called an access blocking order); and the MDA must then give that Internet service provider an access blocking order.
+the authorised officer may, after having regard to the matters referred to in subsection (2), direct the IMDA to order the Internet service provider to take reasonable steps to disable access to that online location (called an access blocking order); and the IMDA must then give that Internet service provider an access blocking order.

+[Act 22 of 2016 wef 01/10/2016]

-(2) Before directing the MDA to make an access blocking order with respect to an online location, an authorised officer must have regard to, and give such weight as the officer considers appropriate to, all of the following matters:
+(2) Before directing the IMDA to make an access blocking order with respect to an online location, an authorised officer must have regard to, and give such weight as the officer considers appropriate to, all of the following matters:

 (a) whether, having regard to the content of the online location and the way the online location is advertised or promoted, the primary purpose of the online location —